arunima-sen/arunima-sen.github.io/content/data/ws1.md

 ### Temporal Analysis in Google Earth Engine
 In this project, I visualized the devastating impact of the 2018 Camp Fire on Pulga, California.
 Using Sentinel-2 imagery from before and after the fire, my objective was to effectively highlight the extent of the damage, particularly the burn scars and vegetation loss.

-Here's a false-color visualization of the fire, showing the damage:
+Here's a false-color visualization showing the area before and after the fire, showing the damage:

 <iframe src="https://ee-acs-cde.projects.earthengine.app/view/campfire2018fireviz" width="100%" height="600px" style="border: none;"></iframe>